CPVC vs. PEX: What You Should Know

 - CPVC is more expensive than many other piping options.

+So why not stick with copper pipes?
 Copper pipes have been used in homes for a hundred years.
 However, PEX and CPVC both offer numerous advantages over copper pipes.
 Corrosion and pinhole leaks are two common problems with copper pipes.
 Their soldered joints tend to develop leaks at high temperatures.
 Copper pipes experience thermal loss unless they are fitted with insulating sleeves.
 When they are not properly insulated, condensation will occur under certain conditions.
 Plus, copper pricing is volatile and can lead to a sky-high bill if copper pipes are installed throughout a home.

 How Much Does it Cost to Replace Pipes in a House?